top of page

 Non-Invasive Fungal Sinusitis

-Among the three varieties of fungal sinusitis, non-invasive fungal sinusitis stands out as the most prevalent.
+Among the three varieties of fungal rhinosinusitis, non-invasive fungal sinusitis stands out as the most prevalent.
 When someone uses the term fungal sinusitis, they refer to the non-invasive type.

 In this type, the fungus remains confined to the sinus cavities, refraining from entering the tissues.
 In non-invasive fungal sinusitis, our body generates killer cells at a rate comparable to the growth of the fungus, effectively combating fungus.
 This immune response is a barrier, preventing the fungus from entering the bloodstream or surrounding tissues.